openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

 - Increased complexity in managing both node-local and shared storage.
 - Potential for increased maintenance burden with the integration of a new CSI driver.
-- Risks associated with the stability and maturity of the Subprovisioner project.
+- Risks associated with the stability and maturity of the KubeSAN project.
 - Complex testing matrix and shared volume group use cases can be hard to debug / troubleshoot.

 ### Topology Considerations

-* The primary use case for Subprovisioner is to enable shared storage across multiple nodes.
+* The primary use case for KubeSAN is to enable shared storage across multiple nodes.
 This capability is critical for environments where high availability and data redundancy are required.
 * Ensure that all nodes in the cluster can access the shared storage devices consistently and reliably.
 This may involve configuring network settings and storage paths appropriately.

 #### Hypershift / Hosted Control Planes